 Most appeals on refusal to carry out an assessment are held on papers alone so you don’t even have to go to hearing.
 So given the high success rate it is well worth appealing.

-Appealing a refusal to carry out an EHCP assessment
+Appealing a refusal

 When local authorities send out the letter refusing an assessment, they should include with it details on how to appeal to the SEND tribunal.
 It is the parents rather than the school who trigger an appeal, so you will need to take the lead.
 Hopefully school will support your appeal, but again do not be deterred if they won’t.
 Privately some despairing SENCos have told us that they have been instructed by their head not to support the parents as that would be going against the local authority.